Lymph Node Biopsy

 Your doctor conducts one or more imaging tests (also called diagnostic radiology), along with a physical exam, to look for:

-- The location and distribution of enlarged lymph nodes
+- The location and distribution of lymph node enlargement

 Imaging tests may include:

 - Chest x-rays